redtexts/texts/ruhle_1920_moscow_and_ourselves.md

 ## VI

-There is no possibility of realising for a second time in Germany the Ludendorff system^[An allusion to the strict form of state mobilisation of society in Germany during the First World War, presided over by General Erich von Ludendorff.
-It was often known as "War Socialism." -- MIA], even were it to be in the uniform of Bolshevism.
+There is no possibility of realising for a second time in Germany the Ludendorff system[^fn-1], even were it to be in the uniform of Bolshevism.

 The Russian methods of revolution and socialism is out of the question for Germany, for the German proletariat.